 Linda Nochlin, “Women, Art, and Power: And Other Essays” (United States)

-Griselda Pollock, “Vision and Difference: Femininity, Feminism, and the Histories of Art” (United Kingdom)
+Griselda Pollock, “Vision and Difference: Femininity, Feminism, and Art” (United Kingdom)

 Rosalind Krauss, “The Originality of the Avant-Garde and Other Modernist Myths” (United States)